hyperledger-labs/splice-wallet-kernel/api-specs/README.md

 You can contribute to the API specs using the following steps.

 1. Edit the API specs in the `openrpc.json` file.
 (See the [OpenRPC](https://open-rpc.org/) docs for more information on how to format the specs).
-2. `npm install` if you haven't previously set up the repository.
+2. `yarn install` if you haven't previously set up the repository.
 3. To view the result, paste the spec file's contents into the [OpenRPC playground](https://playground.open-rpc.org/) or use the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=OPEN-RPC.OPEN-RPC).

 ## Mock Server